Career Advice

 What Are The Advantages and Disadvantages Of Both?

 When it comes to free traffic, the best advantage is that it’s free.
 Other advantages include that it’s not stressful to set up, the results are permanent, and it’s good for brand building because it’s done through word of mouth.
-The downsides to free traffic are that it takes a lot of time and effort, it’s slow to set up, there are some hidden costs involved, and it can be unpredictable in its results.
+The downsides of free traffic are that it takes a lot of time and effort, is slow to set up, involves hidden costs, and can be unpredictable in its results.

-For paid traffic, the advantages include having full control over who sees your ads and content, the targeting being more accurate, the results being instant, and their measurable efforts.
-The downsides are that it can be costly and stressful, your budget limits your reach and requires a lot of investment and learning to do right the first time.
+For paid traffic, the advantages include full control over who sees your ads and content, more accurate targeting, instant results, and measurable results.
+The downsides are that it can be costly and stressful, your budget limits your reach, and it requires a lot of investment and learning to do right the first time.

-Determining which one you should go with depends on your budget, how much time you have to invest, and the state of your business; new and small businesses tend to benefit most from free traffic to build up their base before moving on to paid traffic.
+Determining which option to choose depends on your budget, how much time you have to invest, and the state of your business.
+New and small businesses tend to benefit most from free traffic to build their base before moving on to paid traffic.

 We earn a commission if you click this link and make a purchase at no additional cost to you.